coreos/grafiti/README.md

  * `endTimeStamp`,`startTimeStamp` - Specifies the range between two exact times (beginning at `startTimeStamp`, ending at `endTimeStamp`) to query events from CloudTrail.
 These fields take RFC-3339 (no milliseconds) format.
     * **Note**: Only one of `*Hour`, `*TimeStamp` pairs can be used.
 An error will be thrown if both are used.
  * `region` - The AWS region to query.
+ * `maxNumRequestRetries` = The maximum number of retries the delete request retryer should attempt.
+Defaults to 8.
  * `includeEvent` - Setting `true` will include the raw CloudEvent in the tagging output (this is useful for finding attributes to filter on).
  * `tagPatterns` - should use `jq` syntax to generate `{tagKey: tagValue}` objects from output from `grafiti parse`.
 The results will be included in the `Tags` field of the tagging output.
  * `filterPatterns` - will filter output of `grafiti parse` based on `jq` syntax matches.